 If you can’t conjure up any of your old childhood daydreams, don’t worry.
-Our ideas and perceptions shift as we get older, and what we once wanted when we were young may simply not appeal to us now.
+As we get older, our ideas and perceptions shift.
+And what we wanted when we were young may not appeal to us now.

-Here are some possible long term goals to get your creative passions flowing:
+Here are some possible goals to get your creative passions flowing:

 By awe-inspiring, we don’t just mean a weekend road-trip to someplace local.
 We mean plan an adventure that has the potential to change your life.